Bernardo-MG/spring-ws-security-soap-example/readme.md

 * JDK 7
 * OpenJDK 7

 All other dependencies are handled through Maven, and noted in the included POM file.
-This includes the plugins used for running the demo in an embedded web server.
+This includes the plugins used for running the example in an embedded web server.

-### Running the demo
+### Running the example

-To run the demo just use the following Maven command:
+To run the example just use the following Maven command:

 ```
 $ mvn clean package jetty:run-war
 ```

+### Running the example on Java 8

+Sadly, the example currently can't be run on Java 8.
+This is due a compatibility issue with Spring-WS and the security implementations.

+Even the backwards compatibility of the new Java versions fails.
+Because of this the project should be run by using one of the tested JDKs, otherwise nothing can assure the demo will work correctly.

 ### URLs for the web services